cloudmesh/client/docs/source/system.rst

    pip install urllib3

-.. note:: We found that readline and pycrypto could not be installed with pip at the time of writing of this manual.
+.. note:: We found that readline and pycrypto could not be installed
+	  with pip at the time of writing of this manual.
 Despite the fact that it installed it, the installed versions were not usable.
 The workaround is to use easy_install.
 If you have a better idea how to fix this, let us know and send mail to laszewski@gmail.com.

 It is recommended that you test the version of the python interpreter and pip again::

    pip --version

-pip 7.1.2<
+which should give the version 7.1.2

 ::

    python --version

-Python 2.7.10
+which should give the version Python 2.7.10

 .. _windows-install: